Learn About Cross Domain Solutions

 Accreditation & Certification

-Cross domain solutions are subject to accreditation by the U.S. Government, administered by the a unit of the National Security Agency (NSA) called the National Cross Domain Strategy Management Office (NCDSMO).
+Cross domain solutions are subject to accreditation by the U.S. Government, administered by a unit of the National Security Agency (NSA) called the National Cross Domain Strategy Management Office (NCDSMO).

 NCDSMO certification requires a meticulous lab-based security assessment (LBSA) which involves thoroughly testing every aspect of the device.
 Once passed, the device can be eligible for the “Baseline List” of solutions certified for U.S. intelligence and defense use.